hashidemo2020/ecc-core-landingzone/README.md

 ## Maintainers

-This repositority is largely the work of some Puppet community members.
+This repositority is largely the work of some HashiCorp employees.
-It is not officially maintained by Puppet, or any individual in particular.
+It is not officially maintained by HashiCorp, or any individual in particular.
 Issues should be opened in Github.
 Questions should be directed at the individuals responsible for committing that particular code.